npickens/potluck/README.md

 ## Usage

 The core Potluck gem is not meant to be used directly.
 Rather its `Service` class defines a common interface for external processes which can be inherited by service-specific child classes.
-See the [Potluck::Nginx](potluck-nginx/README.md) and [Potluck::Postgres](potluck-postgres/README.md) for examples.
+See [Potluck::Nginx](potluck-nginx/README.md) and [Potluck::Postgres](potluck-postgres/README.md) for examples.

 ## Contributing